sdsawtelle/research-analysis-scripts/em_critical_power_analysis/README.md

 Now call fit_all() with kwargs rjmin and rjmax to fit the ramps between rjmin and rjmax for each trace to the constant power model.
 This function creates and pickles a dataframe whose indices are the trace names and whose values are various demographic info about the device as well as the fit results.
 It also creates and pickles a dict of dicts with the same information.
 The pickled dataframe has a column 'conforms' which denotes whether the device appears to conform to the constant power model or not.
 This is initialized to 1 for all traces but values can later be changed by calling set_pc_conforms(fname).
 The dict and df pickles are named with the specific rjmin and rjmax values that were used for the fitting, so users can try different values of these kwargs and not overwrite previous results.

-# Usage for Single Temperature Electromigration
+# Usage for Variable Temperature Electromigration
 In some cases we have performed electromigration of a device to some small value of $R_n^J$ at environmental temperature, $T_1$, and then completed the electromigration at a different temperature $T_2$.
 The aim is to determine how the critical power changes as a function of ambient temperature.

 The data consists of, for each device, an EM trace breaking the junction from 0 to 20 ohms at $T_1$ and then a second EM trace breaking the junction from 20 to 120 ohms at $T_2$.
 I call these "partial" and "final" EM.
 In addition, there are two IV traces for each device (one from $T_1$ and one from $T_2$), that may be used in the analysis (not sure yet).